 Note: This itinerary is a guide only.
 Our exact route and program will vary to take best advantage of local weather and ice conditions and opportunities to view wildlife.
 Changes will be made by the Captain, Muench Workshops and Expedition Leaders to facilitate the best results from the prevailing conditions.
 A daily program sheet will be issued on board.
 Flexibility is the key to success!

-- Lodging and dinner in Ushuaia December 2, 2018
+- Lodging and afternoon drink/snack in Ushuaia Dec 2, 2018

 - Meals and lodging onboard December 3–13, 2018

 - Photographic guiding and instruction from 10 pros